-The FCA require under the Insurance: Conduct of Business Sourcebook (ICOBS) that an insurer must not unreasonably reject a claim except where there is evidence of fraud.
-Further, ICOBS state that a rejection of a consumer policyholder's claim is unreasonable if it is for breach of a warranty or condition unless the circumstances of the claim are connected to the breach (CII study text, M85 Claims Practice, 2016, P1/6).
+(b) The FCA require under the Insurance: Conduct of Business Sourcebook (ICOBS) that an insurer must not unreasonably reject a claim except where there is evidence of fraud.
+Further, ICOBS state that a rejection of a consumer policyholder's claim is unreasonable if it is for breach of a warranty or condition unless the circumstances of the claim are connected to the breach (CII study text, M85 Claims practice, 2022).

-(b) If the policy is reinstated then the claim will be considered on the strength of the policy exclusion only.
+If the policy is reinstated then the claim will be considered on the strength of the policy exclusion only.
 It is noted here that Mr Jarvis suffered damage to his car whilst it was parked on a public road.
 Therefore, the circumstances of this claim in the absence of any other relevant facts would seem to be unconnected to the lack of a certificate demonstrating that his vehicle was roadworthy.
-It would then seem to fail the ICOBS requirement of reasonableness, as it will be unreasonable for the insurer to reject the claim given that the circumstances have no relationship to the roadworthiness or otherwise of the car.
+It would then seem to fail the ICOBS requirement of reasonableness, as it will be unreasonable for DB plc to reject the claim given that the circumstances have no relationship to the roadworthiness of the car.

-This is specifically found in ICOBS 8.1.2. that states that a ...rejection of a consumer policyholder's claim is unreasonable, except where there is evidence of fraud, if it is... for breach of warranty or condition unless the circumstances of the claim are connected to the breach.
-(CII study text, M85 Claims Practice, 2016, P1/6).
+This is specifically found in ICOBS 8.1.2. that states that a '...rejection of a consumer policyholder's claim is unreasonable, except where there is evidence of fraud, if it is... for breach of warranty or condition unless the circumstances of the claim are connected to the breach.'
+(CII study text, M85 Claims practice, 2022).

-If Mr Jarvis had been driving the car at the moment of the accident then the outcome could be very different, would the lack of roadworthiness certificate mean that the accident was more severe?
-These influences on the total value of the claim would need to be considered.
+If Mr Jarvis had been driving the car at the time the accident occurred then the outcome could be different and the exclusion would apply.

+Other consideration would be whether the lack of a roadworthiness certificate meant that the accident was more severe.
+This could influence the total value of the claim.

 It is unclear if Mr Jarvis' car is a total loss.
-If it is, and the policy has not been voided, then the insurer will be in a strong position to argue that the lack of a certificate of roadworthiness reduces the value of the car.
+If it is, and the policy has not been voided, then DB plc will be in a position to argue that the lack of a certificate of roadworthiness would reduce the value of the car.